JumperBot/Unsafe-4-Bit/test/README.md

 - Only the compiler will stop you from writing to the `ROM`.

-- Manually compiling to a `.ufbb` file is not recommended.
+- Manually compiling to a `.ufbb` file is NOT recommended.

 ---